 Be a part of keeping local government accessible to the community!
-Mayor John Engen is seeking an applicant for a volunteer to serve on the Missoula Civic Television Advisory Commission (MCTAC).
+Mayor John Engen is seeking a volunteer applicant to serve on the Missoula Civic Television Advisory Commission (MCTAC).
 Qualifications include being a city resident.

 MCTAC members play an important role in helping Missoula residents find out what is going on in local government.
 Each year, the city contracts with Missoula Community Access Television (MCAT) for 1,400 hours of civic programming, from city council meetings to feature programs on city projects and programs, broadcast on Spectrum cable channel 189 and 190.
 MCTAC advises and guides MCAT staff on civic programming.
 Joel Baird, general manager at MCAT encourages citizens to apply, saying, "There are over 16,000 households keyed in to civic channel 190, one of the most watched civic channels in the nation.
 Come join our team and help direct us to new heights!"

-Commission members serve for three years and meet monthly in the Mayor's Conference Room in city hall.
-Applicants applying for the commission will interview with Mayor Engen.
+Commission members serve for three years and meet monthly through Zoom Webinars.
+Applicants applying for the commission may interview with Mayor Engen.